Pistone45/Pistone45/README.md

 Passionate about coding and turning ideas into reality.
 I'm not fueled by coffee but by the love for clean code and creative problem-solving. 🌈✨

 ### 💻 Tech Toolbox:
-- Languages: Python, JavaScript, Php, C#
+- Languages: Python, JavaScript, Php, C#, Rails
-- Frameworks: Django, VueJS, Laravel
+- Frameworks: Django, VueJS, Laravel, Ruby on Rails
-- Databases: PostgreSQL, MySQK
+- Databases: PostgreSQL, MySQL
-- Tools: Git, Docker
+- Tools: Git, Docker, Redis, Jenkins

 ### 🚀 What Fires Me Up:
 - Crafting software that makes an impact